oci-hpc/oci-hpc-runbook-StarCCM/README.md

 ![](https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/HPC_arch_draft.png "GPU Architecture for Running HFSS in OCI")

 # Deployment via web console
 There are multiple options available to get started with STAR-CCM+ on OCI.
-The next 2 sections will show how to do it from the console in a webbrowser and using a Terraform script.
-Scripts are especially usefull with more complex architecture.
-For STARCCM+, 2 architectures are interesting.
+The next 3 sections will show how to do it from the console in a webbrowser, using a Terraform script and through the Resoucre Manager.
+Scripts are especially usefull for a complex architecture.
+For STAR-CCM+, 2 architectures are interesting.

 ** Single HPC node
 ** Cluster with multiple compute nodes